 Over the coming weeks, we’re excited to share the stories of some of Australia’s most talented emerging artists thanks to Bluethumb, Australia’s largest online gallery.

 The first artist we’re profiling is Marnie McKnight.
-If her name sounds familiar, you may recognise her from this feature we did about milkcart, the contemporary and Scandi-inspired furniture label she started with her husband.
+If her name sounds familiar, you may recognise her from a feature we wrote several years ago about milkcart, the contemporary and Scandi-inspired furniture label she started with her husband.

 She explains her journey to becoming an artist.

 “For a long time, I was treading water in meaningless jobs but that changed when my husband and I started to design and create small furniture.
 It was hugely successful, and sparked a return of my creative tendencies.

 “He encouraged me to start dabbling again, so I used a small section of our workshop to paint some starter pieces and one night, he showed two small works to our friends at a dinner party.
 They immediately ordered some for their shop and it kind of snowballed from there.
 I was quickly able to leave our little furniture company and am now lucky enough to be a full time artist.”